AlexRobinson-/Redux-Helpers/readme.md

 - getId(s) [func] return either a single id, or an array of ids
 - getNewState [any|func(state[id], action)] If a function, will be called with the id's sub-state, otherwise will set the substate to the value of getNewState

+You can use `initial` and `default` just like in the createReducer function.
+However here `initial` is optional and is used as the initial state for each item in the object, rather than the reducers state.

 ```js
 const todos = createDynamicReducer({
   ADD_TODO: [